Where Ingenuity Meets Impact

 This session offers a focused look at the operational realities and complex decisions essential for achieving multi-payer alignment and fundamentally changing primary care payment across California.
 Health plan leaders will share the strategic choices, coordination efforts, and key lessons learned while adjusting underlying payment infrastructure and moving from competition to collaboration.
 An IPA/MSO supporting practices will discuss the necessary resources and support structures needed for success at the practice level under this new payment structure.
 Paving the critical path for scaling this work, the session will explore opportunities to expand the current model and examine how multi-payer alignment can achieve California’s primary care investment goals.
 This is a direct invitation: Attendees are encouraged to contribute their insights and ideas to inform the next phase of this initiative.

-Building on the well-established evidence that greater investment in primary care leads to stronger health outcomes, the Health Plan of San Mateo (HPSM) has launched an ambitious Primary Care Investment Strategy.
+Building on the well-established evidence that greater investment in primary care leads to stronger health outcomes, the Health Plan of San Mateo has launched an ambitious Primary Care Investment Strategy.
 A key part of this strategy includes their approach to calculating primary care spend as a share of total health expenditures and the actionable insights gained from this approach.
 Leaders will also share how the plan committed to increasing primary care spending by 30% per capita over three years—and what it takes to turn that commitment into measurable impact.
 Attendees will gain a clear view of how targeted financial strategy can strengthen primary care and reshape population health.

 Chronic kidney disease remains widely underdiagnosed in California, leading to overwhelming and avoidable costs, particularly among high-risk patients with diabetes and hypertension.
 Leaders from the National Kidney Foundation and Bayer Pharmaceuticals will unpack the evidence behind low screening rates, the financial consequences of late-stage diagnosis, and the immense burden of late stage interventions such as dialysis and transplant care.
 The session will spotlight practical strategies for improving screening, enabling earlier diagnosis, and deploying emerging treatment options that offer a critical return on investment by altering the clinical and cost trajectory of CKD for patients and California health systems.